karadagserhat/City-API/README.md

 ## 2. Authentication

-In order to some transaction (create, delete, update) , you will need an access token.
+In order to some transaction (create, delete, update) you will need an access token.
 You can acquire an access token in one way -> **token based authentication**.

 ### 2.1.
-SignUp
+Sign Up
 For the protected routes, firstly you should sign up.

 ```